1. Purpose of this methodology

 Inclusion of asylum seeker applicants and returns, and resettlement scheme arrivals

-The estimates now include asylum seekers and resettled refugees, which were not included in versions one to four.
-An asylum applicant (also referred to as an “asylum seeker”’) is someone who makes a claim to be recognised as a refugee under the Refugee Convention.
+Estimates included asylum seekers and resettled refugees, for the first time since moving to administrative data.
+An asylum applicant (also referred to as an “asylum seeker”) is someone who makes a claim to be recognised as a refugee under the Refugee Convention.

 We added the total number of asylum applicants and resettlement scheme arrivals to the international immigration estimate.
 We used internal Home Office analysis to apply an adjustment to account for people who applied for asylum after entering the country on a long-term visa (for example, on a student visa), by removing them from the count of asylum applications.